PUBLIC POLICY/LEGISLATIVE ACTION

 GET INVOLVED IN OUR PUBLIC POLICY COMMITTEE

-The committee typically meets the second Monday of each month at 8 a.m. at the offices of Aponte & Busam in Denver.
+During the legislative session, the committee typically meets the second Monday of each month at 8 a.m. at the offices of Aponte & Busam in Denver.
 If you'd like to get involved or learn more about the work of this committee, contact Public Policy Committee Co-Chairs Gina Glockner at (303) 296-7300 or Sarah Parady at (303) 502-9911.